kevinpryan/caf-subtype-analysis/README.md

 marker) and samples from lymph nodes.
 For the time being, I will not consider them.

-## Read in data
+# Read in data

-Samples were processed with nf-core/rnaseq version `3.8.1` Salmon was used in alignment mode so there is no salmon index, so there is no checksum to import the metadata.
+Samples were processed with nf-core/rnaseq version `3.8.1`.

+Salmon was used in alignment mode so there is no salmon index and no checksum to import the metadata.
 Therefore, the parameters recommended in the [tximeta vignette](https://bioconductor.org/packages/release/bioc/vignettes/tximeta/inst/doc/tximeta.html#What_if_checksum_isn%E2%80%99t_known)